The decision was made in March. Staff were not told until 1 July. We have filed an FOI request and you can follow it.

 The Facebook page for the aviary is facebook.com/botanicaviary.
 If you want to follow the campaign or offer support, that is where it is happening.

-We filed a Freedom of Information request to Sefton Council on 1 July 2026.
-The statutory response deadline is 29 July 2026.
+We filed a Freedom of Information request on 1 July 2026.
+The response arrived on 30 July.
+Here is what it confirms.

 Follow the FOI